-Based on the assumptions underlying the calculation of the Fund's technical provisions as at 31 March 2018 and allowing for contributions to be paid to the Fund as summarised in the Funding section of this report, the solvency level is projected to increase over the recovery period, and will increase by a slightly greater extent than the technical provisions funding level.
+Based on the assumptions underlying the calculation of the Fund's technical provision as at 31 March 2021, the solvency level is projected to broadly uniformly increase over the recovery period, and will increase by a slightly greater extent than the technical provisions funding level.

-The table below illustrates the sensitivity of the solvency position as at 31 March 2018 to variations of individual key assumptions.
+The chart below illustrates the sensitivity of the solvency position as at 31 March 2021 to variations of individual key assumptions.
 (If more than one of these assumptions is varied, the effect may be greater than the sum of the changes from varying individual assumptions.)